mvahaste/www/data/content.md

 ## Projects

-Here are some of my projects—while some code is private, I'm happy to share details!
+Here are some of my public projects.

 <ProjectsGrid />